 The Association encourages reporters to call Bar Headquarters to verify facts, receive background information, gain assistance in developing stories and sources, etc. On occasion, the staff may refer a reporter to you for information about some specific aspect of law.
 You can assist the reporter by providing factual information and answering questions, because this is a valuable part of our effort to educate the public.
 Be careful to avoid any personal observations.
-If you make your own views known, be certain that the reporter understands that you are not representing the Bar Association.
+If you make your own views known, be certain that the reporter understands that you are not speaking for or representing the Bar Association.

-If your committee or section believes that some special effort is needed to inform the public about some particular aspect of law, contact the Director of Communications and Marketing.
+If your Committee or Section believes that some special effort is needed to inform the public about some particular aspect of law, contact the Director of Communications and Marketing.

 All communications with reporters, except communications conducted directly by the Chancellor, are processed through the professional public relations staff in the Association’s Communications Department.
 All written statements distributed to reporters are specifically reviewed and approved by the Executive Director and/or Director of Communications and Marketing.

 To keep the Association informed on public attitudes and opinions, the Communications Department staff monitors clips from Philadelphia daily newspapers and the Internet, and reviews broadcast news and public affairs programming.
-The Communications Department brings news articles, editorials and letters to the editor of interest to the Association to the attention of the appropriate officers, Board members, section and committee chairs, and staff of the Association with recommendations for appropriate action.
+The Communications Department brings news articles, editorials and letters to the editor of interest to the Association to the attention of the appropriate officers, Board members, Section and Committee chairs, and staff of the Association with recommendations for appropriate action.
 If errors in reporting are found, the Director of Communications and Marketing prepares letters to the editor that may ultimately be sent by the Chancellor or Executive Director.
 All clips and related matters are reviewed, and reporters may be contacted with comments.
 The review of media also provides new names for our media contact list.

 The Communications Department staff conducts a free service for all working reporters, through which prompt and accurate answers to law-related questions are provided.
 Daily and weekly newspapers and radio and television broadcasters are reminded of this service.

 Reporters can call the Philadelphia Bar Association with any law-related question, and staff will locate an attorney with experience in that subject who will provide background explanations.
-Assistance does not include legal advice, but lawyers do explain law and procedures so that reporters can prepare accurate articles for the public.
+Assistance does not include legal advice, but lawyers explain law and procedures so that reporters can prepare accurate articles for the public.
 The service builds rapport with the working press and impresses upon reporters that the Philadelphia Bar Association is a good source for accurate and helpful information.
 The service has encouraged reporters to call the Bar Association for position statements and/or explanations of Association action.
 When requests for information concern an Association position, callers may be referred to the Chancellor, Executive Director, or other appropriate spokesperson.

 In appropriate circumstances, the Communications Department staff encourages radio and television broadcasters to interview the Chancellor, or other representative, to present Philadelphia Bar Association views on major issues.